oudeis01/umfeld-examples/Processing/Basics/Control/README.md

 # note

-Since this category of the processing examples seem to demonstrate the use of the language(java), I write this note to remark the difference between the languages.
-Decision is required in long term, on how interpret the level of the examples(how much depth of the language you want to show) as well as the key-take of the difference between processing and umfeld.
+Since this category of the processing examples seems to demonstrate the use of the language(java), I write this note to remark the difference between the languages.
+Decision is required in long term, on how to interpret the level of the examples(how much depth of the language it wants to show) as well as the key-take of the difference between processing and umfeld.